 The mission of the Minority Association of Pre-Health Students is to unite pre-health students from diverse backgrounds to educate, empower, and explore opportunities for students to be competitive healthcare professional applicants.
 We strive to address issues of healthcare disparities through service and cultural competency.
 We work in partnership with our affiliated parent chapter, UCLA/Drew School of Medicine SNMA Chapter, in providing comprehensive student support through academic advisement, mentorship, personal development workshops, and volunteer opportunities.

 Operation Smile is a global nonprofit charity organization that sends doctors, dentists, and surgeon volunteers abroad to help with children's cleft lip and palate surgeries.
 This is one of the world's most common birth defects, but many families do not have the resources to afford a safe and thorough surgery.
 LMU's chapter of Operation Smile fund raises to support these procedures, raises awareness of the cause, and has multiple service and volunteer opportunities throughout the year.
 Although anyone is welcome to join, many of our members are pre-dental or pre-health as they are interested in helping children overcome this defect and spread healthcare across the world.

-The mission of this club is to foster a sense of community in the pre-health post-baccalaureate students.
-Pre-health post-baccalaureate students are career changers who represent a unique population of Loyola Marymount University (LMU) students with common goals and shared challenges.
+The mission of this club is to foster a sense of community in the pre-medicine and pre-dental post-baccalaureate students.
+These students are career changers who represent a unique population at LMU with common goals and shared challenges.
 The purpose is to aid students socially, academically, professionally, and emotionally to become health professionals.
-Objectives: The objective is to discuss volunteer, internship, research, and clinical experience opportunities to become more competitive applicants for the members' desired health professional school.
+Objectives: The objective is to discuss volunteer, internship, research, and clinical experience opportunities to become more competitive applicants to medical or dental school.